bry54/date-essentials/README.md

 **date-essentials** is a lightweight utility library for handling common date-related operations in JavaScript and TypeScript.
 It provides functions to easily generate date ranges, manipulate dates, and format them as needed.

 ## Features

-- Generate date ranges based on a fixed number of days relative to today.
-- Generate date ranges between two specific dates.
-- Parse and format date strings in `YYYY-MM-DD` format.
+- Accepted date format format `YYYY-MM-DD`.
 - Simple, efficient, and easy to use with TypeScript support.

 ## Installation